Skip to main content

 Chain reactions

 In the event of a cyber incident the vast and interconnected nature of global supply chains means that options are available to allow a shift to non-impacted entities.
-For instance, geolocation and telematics can give organizations real-time visibility if their goods are impacted by an event, including where they are diverted and relocated to, while temperature sensors can monitor the conditions of fuels and refrigerants throughout a journey.
+For instance, geolocation and telematics can give organisations real-time visibility if their goods are impacted by an event, including where they are diverted and relocated to, while temperature sensors can monitor the conditions of fuels and refrigerants throughout a journey.

-Ultimately, technologies can take organizations from reactive to proactive, enabling supply chain entities to make timely and effective risk management and operational decisions.
+Ultimately, technologies can take organisations from reactive to proactive, enabling supply chain entities to make timely and effective risk management and operational decisions.
 However there is a risk of contagion with cyber events and for affected entities; recovering vendors and customers wary of contagion can take time.
 In a 2019 Safety at Sea and BIMCO maritime cyber survey, 77% of respondents said they would cancel a contract, and 26% said they would recommend not doing business with a third-party supplier over concerns with poor cybersecurity practices.

-Learning from past cyberattacks, congested ports during the COVID-19 pandemic, and the Suez Canal blockage, national governments have reworked critical national infrastructure protocols to include governmental cyber warfare defense entities in planning to mitigate effects on the supply chain.
+Learning from past cyberattacks, congested ports during the COVID-19 pandemic, and the Suez Canal blockage, national governments have reworked critical national infrastructure protocols to include governmental cyber warfare defence entities in planning to mitigate effects on the supply chain.

 Supply chain and cyber insurance strategies are evolving

-In a number of ways, the insurance industry is also responding to digitalization.
+In a number of ways, the insurance industry is also responding to digitalisation.
 For example, with data, generally insurers are able to react more swiftly to a vessel or a truck on the move, and adapt prices according to any disruption.
 Some insurers deploy capacity largely based on movement data, which is allowing cargo insurance to shift to logistics providers in some circumstances.

 Legal liability is also being reconsidered, particularly as sites and transportation become increasingly automated.
 For example, in the US – where “nuclear verdicts” have been awarded in civil cases – insurers are wary of damages being set in alignment to the insurance coverage purchased by a freight company.